Click here to learn more

 Notice the giant spike of interest in January 2018.

 There was a clear moral winner.
 Channel 4 News had the audacity to publish and leave the YouTube video on their channel.
 It went viral in hours (it was #7 trending video on YouTube the next day).
 In two days the clip received over 3 million views.
-At the moment it stands at more than 9.5 million views.
+At the moment it stands close to 10-million mark.

 We need to talk about Virality